Chapter 6: No Story Left Behind

 Additional Mission Support:

 If you’re wondering why this kind of writing works, this short video gives a strong overview.
-It’s a 6-minute conversation about how getting trauma on the page helps the nervous system process what got stuck.
+It’s a 6-minute conversation about how writing about a past trauma helps the nervous system process what got stuck.

 The ideas come from the research of Dr. James Pennebaker, author of Expressive Writing: Words that Heal .